Anoop Judge

 “Suddenly our clinic was full of white people,” said Dr. Khatri, the head of Asha Kiran, which provided services to the poor.
 “We’ve never had that before.
 We serve people who are disproportionately colored—Indians, Pakistanis, Mexicans, some African-Americans.”
 She adjusted the steel-rimmed thick eyeglasses on her nose, which everybody said made her look like Gandhi.

-Anoop Judge is a blogger and an author, who’s lived in the San Francisco-Bay Area for the past 27 years.
+Anoop Judge is a blogger and an author, who’s lived in the San Francisco-Bay Area for her entire adult life.
 As an Indian-American writer, her goal is to discuss the diaspora of Indian people in the context of twenty-first century America.